BugtagsIO/BugtagsIO-iOS/README.md

 # BugtagsIO-iOS

-In-App Bug reporting, crash and all context data will be automatically uploaded to the Bugtags Cloud.
-With all this data, Bug will be fixed efficiently.
+In-App Bug reporting, crash reporting and all context data will be automatically uploaded to the Bugtags Cloud.
+With all this data, Bug can be fixed efficiently.

 ## Key Features